PlebusSupremus1234/LemonScript/README.md

 ## Change Log
 Starting from 12/7 because I forgot to do it before
 ```
+18/7: Added a resolver and fixed many bugs
 17/7: Added Functions and fixed the lexer
 16/7: Added for loop, documentation and fixed lexer
 14/7: Added if statement and while loop and fixed bugs